rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example2/README.md

         # Now append to this list objects of class fgmax_tools.FGmaxGrid
         # specifying any fgmax grids.

-        # Points on a uniform 2d grid:
-        # grid resolution at 1" level
-        dx_fine = 1/3600.

         fgmax = fgmax_tools.FGmaxGrid()  # define a new object to add to list fgmax.fgno = 1                   # id number for this fgmax grid
         fgmax.point_style = 2            # uniform rectangular x-y grid

+We created an `fgmax` object and specified that this fgmax grid will be a uniform rectangular grid of points.

+        # Set the fgmax points to be the same as the fgout points for this example,
-        # fgmax_extent gives first and last grid points, which we choose
+        # but note that we must specify the first and last points for fgmax grids
-        # to be cell centers on a grid with dx = 1/3600.:
-        fgmax_extent = [-124.19486111, -124.15597222, 47.10791667, 47.14597222]
+        # (rather than cell edges as for the fgout grid) so shift by dx_fgout/2:

+        # grid resolution at 1" level
+        fgmax.dx = 1/3600.  # same as dx_fgout in this example
+        fgmax.dy = fgmax.dx

+        x1,x2,y1,y2 = fgout_extent

-        fgmax.x1 = fgmax_extent[0]
+        fgmax.x1 = x1 + fgmax.dx/2
-        fgmax.x2 = fgmax_extent[1]
+        fgmax.x2 = x2 - fgmax.dx/2
-        fgmax.y1 = fgmax_extent[2]
+        fgmax.y1 = y1 + fgmax.dy/2
-        fgmax.y2 = fgmax_extent[3]
+        fgmax.y2 = y2 - fgmax.dy/2
-        fgmax.dx = dx_fine
-        fgmax.dy = dx_fine

-We are creating an fgmax grid covering the `fgmax_extent` specified, with a grid spacing of 1 arc-second.
+We are creating an fgmax grid with exactly the same points as the fgout points specified earlier, again with a grid spacing of 1 arc-second.
-Note that these values have been chosen so that the points will be centered in computational grid cells at this resolution based on the edges of the computational domain specified in `setrun.py`.  *[Add more about why centering is desirable]*.
+And again note that the distance between the fgmax points resulting from this specification might not be exactly `fgmax.dx` and `fgmax.dy` if it needs to round off to obtain an integer number of points.
+Instead of specifying `fgmax.dx` and `fgmax.dy` one can specify `fgmax.nx` and `fgmax.ny`, the number of points in each direction.

         fgmax.tstart_max = 35*60.     # when to start monitoring max values
         fgmax.tend_max = 1.e10        # when to stop monitoring max values